Logistics

 Arrival

-• You are welcome to come a day early and stay overnight on March 23rd at no additional cost.
-If you plant to do so, please reach out to info@thecyclecommunity.org no later than March 9th so we know to expect you.
+You are welcome to come a day early on and stay overnight on April 26 at no additional cost.
+If you plan to do so, please reach out to info@thecyclecommunity.org no later than March 28 so we know to expect you.
 If you come early, please be sure to provide your own food for that time.

 Land workday

-• While the retreat is complete on March 29th, each retreat ends with a community work day to tend the land.
+While the retreat is complete on Friday, May 1, each retreat ends with a community work day to tend the land.
 One way we embody the teachings together is through making time to give back to the land that holds us during the retreats.
-This is not mandatory but is expected as part of the retreat unless you have a young child you need to get back to other important extenuating circumstances.
+This is not mandatory but is expected as part of the retreat unless you have a young child you need to get back to or other important extenuating circumstances.
+(If you are not staying for the land workday, please arrange your departure for after 8:00 pm on May 1.)

-• If you participate in the workday, you are welcome to spend the night at the retreat site on March 30th at no additional charge.
+If you participate in the workday, you are welcome to spend the night at the retreat site on May 2 at no additional charge.
+If you plan to stay on the night of May 2, please reach out to info@thecyclecommunity.org no later than March 28 so we know to expect you.

 Departure

-• Plan to be off the property no later than 11am on March 31st.
+Plan to depart the farm no later than 10am on May 3.

 Travel: